 Fowey – The Dwelling House, at 6 Fore St., is the perfect spot for a Cornish Cream Tea featuring their homemade scones.
 It is a charming B&B with two tea rooms on the lower level.

-Willow Tea Rooms: Don’t miss afternoon tea at the Willow Tea Room.
+Mackintosh at the Willow: Don’t miss afternoon tea at the Willow Tea Room which is now known as Mackintosh at the Willow.
 I booked my reservation months in advance for tea, at the 217 Sauchiehall St. location, just to make sure I had a chance to see this famous building designed by Charles Rennie Mackintosh.
 I was fortunate to be in the deluxe room upstairs with many of his original details, including stained glass.
 He is known for his tea rooms where he designed the furniture as well.
 Ask to go upstairs to the room where you can see more of his architectural details and a great fireplace.

 Demel: A trip to Vienna would not be complete without a visit to Demel.
 This is a famous pastry shop and cafe, from 1786, known for its wonderful cakes and chocolates.
 They do offer breakfast, small sandwiches and other entrees.
 They have wonderful coffees, teas and hot chocolates as well.